-Following an October assassination attempt that nearly took his life – and a subsequent court-ordered ban from visiting the Temple Mount – a Jerusalem Magistrate’s Court judge on Tuesday ruled that Yehudah Glick may return to the contested holy site on a limited basis.
+Following an October assassination attempt that nearly took his life, and subsequent court-ordered ban from ascending the Temple Mount, on Tuesday morning a Jerusalem Magistrate’s Court Judge allowed Rabbi Yehuda Glick to return to the contested holy site on a limited basis.

 Despite police opposition alleging that Glick presents a danger to the public order at the compound, Judge Miriam Kasklasi ruled that Glick can visit the Temple Mount once a month, without a cell phone.